 406 Grazing Academy

 The three-day grazing academy is aimed at ranchers seeking to hone their grazing management skills.
-Classroom activities will take place in eastern Montana at locations yet to be determined.

 Workshop participants will gain practical information designed to help them make strategic decisions for their ranches.
 MSU educators, Montana ranchers and other range managers from across the state will lead the workshop, sharing expertise on topics that include economic optimum stocking rates, diverse grazing strategies, range monitoring, extending the grazing season, livestock-wildlife relations, targeted grazing, and coping with drought, wildfire and poisonous plants.